-Across Northern Ireland, carers in all client groups, with the exception of Older People, were more likely to accept / complete an offer of a reassessment than decline (Figure 15) (Table 8).
-Of these groups, Family & Child Care / Children with Disabilities client groups were the most likely to accept an offer of reassessment.
-Carers caring for someone in the Older People client group were the most likely to decline an offer of reassessment, with almost three fifths (57%) of offers being declined.
+Across Northern Ireland, carers in all client groups were more likely to accept / complete an offer of a reassessment than decline (Figure 15) (Table 8).
+Of these groups, the Family & Child Care and Children with Disabilities client group was the most likely to accept an offer of reassessment (97%).

-Figure 15 Proportion of Carers Reassessments Accepted / Completed and Declined by Client Group (quarter ending 30 June 2020)9
+Figure 15 Proportion of Carers Reassessments Accepted / Completed and Declined by Client Group (quarter ending 31 December 2020)8